Many-body quantum boomerang effect: Strongly interacting bosons: mapping to weakly interacting fermions

 Above, we argued that the simulations of disordered many-body systems require large amounts of computational resources.
 To compute simulations of strongly interacting bosons, we allow at most two particles at one site, $i_\text{max}=2$.
 In the case of weak interactions, such constraint would change the results and simulations would not be faithful.
 On the other hand, when the interactions are strong, the probability of having more than two particles at one site is small being energetically very costly \cite{footnote1}.
 Additionally, we keep $\Delta x =1/k_0$ as in the TG gas case.
 Altogether that allows us to save computational resources and calculate the {temporal} evolution for longer times than for weakly interacting bosons.
 Let us stress that here we cannot be guided by the mean-field analysis.

-At the qualitative level, the effect of interactions on the QBE should not depend on their details.
+At the qualitative level, the effect of interactions on the QBE is likely to not depend on their details.
 For strongly interacting bosons (weakly interacting fermions), we also expect that interactions will weaken Anderson localization.
+Any interaction has a characteristic energy scale which should translate into some break time, beyond which the QBE should be broken.
 The interactions, which are considered as an effective dephasing mechanism, lead to the destruction of coherence between scattering paths, and finally to destruction of the full QBE.

 Figure~\ref{fig:tg_cmp_interactions} presents the result of the CM time evolution.
 Similarly to the non-interacting case, after the initial ballistic evolution, the CM is reflected towards the origin.
 Analogously to the mean-field and weakly interacting bosonic cases, the destruction of the boomerang effect is visible in the long time regime.
 For all situations with finite $U$ (nonzero effective interaction between fermions $U_F$), we observe that the return is not complete: the infinite time CM position saturates at some nonzero value.
 The figure shows also the statistical error bars.
 Because the number of disorder realizations is small, the errors are relatively large.
 Nonetheless, the effect of interactions is clearly visible and can be analyzed taking into account the uncertainties.
 The limited maximal time of evolution does not allow us to study in detail the mean square displacement of the particle density.